1. When is the best time to go to Bolivia?

 21. Is the water safe to drink?

-24. Can I use my cell phone?
+23. Can I use my cell phone?

-25. Do I need a visa/passport?
+24. Do I need a visa or a passport?

-26. What immunizations are recommended/ required?
+25. What immunizations are recommended or required?

 A yellow fever vaccination is recommended for travelers to the Bolivian Amazon and the region of Santa Cruz.
-This vaccination, which is valid for 10 years, must be administered at least 10 days before your arrival in Bolivia.
+This vaccination, which is valid for 10 years, must be administered at least 10 days before you arrive in Bolivia.
 Travelers must bring along their International Certificate of Vaccination or Prophylaxis (ICVP) as proof of vaccination.
 However, those who are only visiting the Andean highlands in the eastern part of Bolivia do not need this vaccination.
-The vaccine is required for any travelers entering Bolivia from a country with a perceived risk (Peru is not considered a country with a risk).
-Please note that some countries, such as Costa Rica, require a yellow fever vaccination if traveling directly from Bolivia.
-Please check with the

-Center for Disease Control for information for your onward travel from Bolivia.
+Centers for Disease Control for information for your onward travel from Bolivia.

-28. Is travel insurance recommended?
+26. Is travel insurance recommended?